SchoolOfHope/SchoolOfHope.github.io/_posts/2020-03-22-Our-Sunday-Supplication.markdown

 <h2>The Lord's Prayer</h2>
 <p><b>Leader:</b> Gathering our prayers and praises into one,
- let us offer the prayer which Christ himself taught us:
+ let us offer the prayer which Christ himself taught us:<br>
 <b>Together:</b> Our Father, who art in heaven …</p>

 <h2>Spiritual Communion</h2>